WHO Guidelines Call For More Activity, Less Sedentary Behavior For Children Under 5

 The decline in physical activity in children can be traced to a number of factors, but in 2019, and particularly in children under five, the biggest reasons are the amount of screen time kids get, and the amount of time they spend fastened down — such as in strollers.

-Also a contributing factor in the overall lack of wellness brought about by a sedentary lifestyle is the lack of quality sleep in children.
-Kids who spend too much time staring at screens, and who don’t get enough exercise, don’t enough sleep, and enough good sleep, exacerbating the problems.
+Also, a contributing factor in the overall lack of wellness brought about by a sedentary lifestyle is the lack of quality sleep in children.
+Kids who spend too much time staring at screens and who don’t get enough exercise don’t get enough sleep.
+Specifically, they don’t get enough good sleep, exacerbating the problems.

 “Improving physical activity, reducing sedentary time and ensuring quality sleep in young children will improve their physical, mental health and wellbeing, and help prevent childhood obesity and associated diseases later in life.”